eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.92
+- Flipside now not available until after you get Automata Assemble, since it's not really useful until then.
+- Glass Mouspy

 ## 2.91
 - TFLL now allows you to load 10K if you don't have 50K
 - Waves additionally show how many castles will be destroyed/built on the next ONG, if you have SBTF